 Your eyes land on one little puppy who has picked you.
 It looks as if this little fellow had been expecting you, wagging his tail, he reaches out to meet you.
 And it's love at first sight.
 You fill in the papers, and lady tells you that you can take him home in a couple of days.
 You secretly feel guilty for leaving the others behind.

 It's time for you to get your puppy home.
 You're heart begins to race as you zoom to the shelter to pick him up.
-Just a couple of signatures here and there, and then you begin clicking selfies, #withtheshelterlady, #theguyhandingmemypuppy, #mypuppy, #meandmypuppygoinghome, so on and so forth.
-You post it on Facebook, Instagram, Twitter, WhatsApp, and every possible platform you know.
+Just a couple of signatures here and there, and then you begin clicking selfies, #withtheshelterlady, #mypuppy, so on and so forth.
+You post it on Facebook, Instagram, and on other social platforms.

 You've read many a book, cover to cover, wondering what to name your very first puppy.
 You've also promised yourself not to choose the usual names like Fido, Rover, Bailey, or Max.
 So you try out different names one after the other to see what he responds to.
-But then you end up with (you've guessed it, another cliched name) Buddy.
+But then you end up with Buddy.

-After a long and tiring day's work, you return home expecting a grand welcome from your new pup.
+After a long day's work, you return home expecting a grand welcome from your new pup.
 But you couldn't be further from the truth.
-You come home to a shredded newspaper, a pillow that looks like it has exploded, stench of pee, and Buddy grinning proudly at his accomplishments.
+You come home to a shredded newspaper, stench of pee, and Buddy grinning proudly at his accomplishments.
 At this point, you don't know whether to cry of exhaustion or laugh at this predicament.

 Buddy takes it upon himself to embarrass you in every way possible.
-You don't have a rug or couch cushion that doesn't boast of a stain made by Buddy.
-Your clothes have his fur on them, while your socks have tiny holes.
+You don't have a couch cushion that doesn't boast of a stain made by Buddy.
+Your clothes have his fur on them.
 Parties bring out the devil in him as he chooses to display your unmentionables to your guests.
 He is an epitome of embarrassment.